 I’m focusing on the best renters insurance companies after sharing my take on the best home insurance companies in a previous post.
 With the growing popularity of renting, I conducted some additional research to determine which companies are the best for renters.

-After analyzing several national and local companies, Allstate stands out as the best renters insurance provider.
+After analyzing several national and local companies, Allstate remains the best renters insurance provider in 2015.

 If you want a free online quote, you can get started right away.
 Continue reading and I’ll explain why you need renters insurance and discuss the major components of a solid policy.

 Here are the 4 best renters insurance providers on a national level: